wassimbj/slotpicker/README.md

 />;
 ```

-> **the selectedSlot you will get in the onSelectTime prop**, is the "from" slot, if you want to display like the "from" and "to" selected slots its simple, the **_from = selectedSlot and to = selectedSlot + interval_**, use dayjs or momentjs to convert the secs to a readable format
+> the **selectedSlot** you will get in the **onSelectTime** prop, is the "from" slot, if you want to display like the "from" and "to" selected slots its simple, the **_from = selectedSlot and to = selectedSlot + interval_**, use dayjs or momentjs to convert the secs to a readable format

-**if you are storing the slots in some db, store them as seconds like that, then get them and convert them as i said using dayjs or momentjs, im doing that in my current project and its so easy and smooth to work with**
+**hint**: If you are storing the slots in some db, store them as seconds like that, then get them and convert them as i said using dayjs or momentjs

 ### Props